peterjb1/titanic-kaggle/readme.md

 Kaggle Titanic using R
 =======================

-Objective: Use R and machine learning principles to predict which passengers survived and which died. :squirrel:
+Objective: Use R and machine learning principles to predict which passengers survived and which died. :squirrel: :squirrel: :squirrel:

 Submissions: